 I’m a PhD student in the colabPotsdam, supervised by David Schlangen.
 My work is part of the SFB 1287, which tries to identfy the limits of variability in language from various angles.
 In our project, we interpret these limits as constraints imposed upon a next utterance by the preceeding context and study these different notions of coherence in more detail.
-I currently focus on the evaluation and analysis of large pre-trained language and dialogue models in terms of how these notions are (not yet) encoded and how they could be used to improve these models.
+I currently focus on the evaluation and analysis of large pre-trained language and dialogue models in terms of how these notions are (or are not yet) encoded and how they could be used to improve these models.

 I have always been fascinated by languages and thanks to a series of lucky coincidences, I ended up studying Computational Linguistics at the University of Potsdam.